mongrov/timon/README.md

 - **queryBucket(dateRange: Map<String, String>, sqlQuery: String)**
 Queries data in the S3 bucket based on the given date range and SQL query.

-- **sinkMonthlyParquet(dbName: String, tableName: String)**
+- **sinkDailyParquet(dbName: String, tableName: String)**
-Upload data from the specified database and table as Parquet files, organized by month into S3-compatible bucket.
+Upload data from the specified database and table as Parquet files, organized by day into S3-compatible bucket.